Halo 4: Campaign

 After destroying the gravity well, Del Rio orders a retreat back to Earth, doubting the Chief and Cortana's testimony.
 The Master Chief disobeys orders to stand down and relinquish the malfunctioning Cortana, and stays behind to oppose the Didact.
 Chief and Cortana attempt to sabotage the Didact's ship before he leaves, but are unsuccessful.
 They follow the Didact to a Halo ring, Installation 03.
 The Composer has been moved from the ring onto the nearby Ivanoff Research Station, which the Covenant faction attacks.
-The Chief defends Ivanoff, but the Didact retrieves the Composer and uses it on the station, composing every individual save Chief.
+The Chief defends Ivanoff, but the Didact retrieves the Composer and uses it on the station, composing everyone on Ivanoff except for Chief.

 Chief and Cortana use a fighter to follow the Didact's ship to Earth.
 Aided by Infinity and the home fleet, the Chief boards the Didact's ship with a nuclear warhead.
 Cortana inserts copies of herself into the Didact's computer systems to overwhelm the Didact's shield, but not before the Didact directs the Composer at Earth and begins composing the population of New Phoenix.
 With the help of Cortana, the Chief defeats the Didact, who falls into a portal underneath the Composer.
 The Master Chief activates the bomb but is saved by Cortana, who sacrifices herself.
 The Chief is found by a rescue team and is taken back to Infinity, where he mourns the loss of Cortana.

 In a post-credits scene, the Didact proclaims the Forerunners' role as custodians of the galaxy having to bear the Mantle of Responsibility, and humanity as the greatest threat in the galaxy.
 Master Chief removes his armor aboard Infinity; if the player completes the game on Legendary difficulty, the Chief's heavily scarred face is briefly shown.